antgon/pico-stepper/README.md

 ## References

 Scherz and Monk (2013).
 "Practical Electronics for Inventors" 3rd Ed., McGraw-Hill, 2013.
-(Sections 14.5 to 14.9 in that book are a very useful introduction to stepper motors.)
+(Sections 14.5 to 14.9 are a very useful introduction to stepper motors.)